 AACE’s website (www.csueastbay.edu/aace) provides information about its services, workshops and events, major and career information, job listings, resume and interviewing guidelines, and other career resources.
-Students can search for jobs, obtain information about occupations and career fields, participate in the On-Campus Interview program, and view the calendar of upcoming career workshops and job fairs.
+Students can search for jobs, obtain information about occupations and career fields, participate in the on-campus interview, and view the calendar of upcoming career workshops and job fairs.

-Normally, a co-op or intern experience should begin during the sophomore year or later.
+Internships are an effective way for students to gain work experience in their field of study before graduation.
+We encourage all undergraduate and graduate students to complete at least one internship experience prior to graduation.
+Normally, an internship begins during the sophomore year or later.
 The work schedule varies depending on the needs of the employer.
-Some students are offered employment with their co-op employer when they graduate.
+Some students are offered employment with their internship employer when they graduate.